The Brand Strategy Formula

 For those who don’t really get into brand strategy, it can be complicated at best and intimidating at worst.
 I don’t think “strategy” can be entirely taught as it relies heavily on empathy, creativity, communication and perspective.

-Strategy is not a plan.
+Brand Strategy is not a plan.
 A list of actions/tactics with timelines and set resources is a plan.
-Strategy is much more than that.
+Your Strategy should be much more than that.

 I’ve always wondered if strategies could be developed based on formulae.

 I don’t know what I don’t know, but I know I am on to something with my random obsession with defining a formula for strategy.